If You Built Up Cash, Now Is The Time To Go Shopping... Slowly: Here's How

 To do this right you need to buy good names that everyone is selling

 Look for great names that have performed really well and are now 10% to 15% off their highs.
-Another way to do this is - look for names that haven’t really sold off.
-Though I would try this once you feel that this week’s sell-off is petering out.
-We are down about 5% very quickly, and I think we already sre pretty close to the end of this sale, probably tomorrow morning if it’s in the red, you probably should buy it.
+Another way to do this is - look for names that haven't really sold off.
+Though I would try this once you feel that this week's sell-off is petering out.
+We are down about 5% very quickly, and I think we already are pretty close to the end of this sale, probably tomorrow morning if it's in the red, you probably should buy it.
 If we are up significantly in the morning you probably want to sell some shares, and buy in the late morning - early afternoon.
 I know I'm giving you very tight parameters but I think we are in for resumed volatility but are not going very far.
 We seem to be grinding against the 2950ish level and going to find a base very near to where we are now, maybe 2780ish?
-Not where I thought we’d fall last week, and maybe something happens in a week or two and that takes us lower.
+Not where I thought we'd fall last week, and maybe something happens in a week or two and that takes us lower.
 Hopefully, we will start pulling out cash quickly to get ready for the next dip.

 That's the difference between this week and last week

 Last week I thought the jobless number Thursday would set up a deep sell-off on Friday.
 This action the last two days feels like the market just got ahead of itself as two of the biggest thought leaders, Dr. Anthony Fauci and Fed Chair Jay Powell, weighed in on the economy, and they were not supportive.
 I think they had different perspectives from ours.
-Dr. Fauci believes that U.S. citizens should stay home so they don’t get sick.
+Dr. Fauci believes that U.S. citizens should stay home so they don't get sick.
 As a doctor that is his role, but as an economist staying home is dooming the US to a depression.
-That ain’t happening.
+That ain't happening.
 The US economy is opening and we will figure it out as we go along.
-It might seem cold blooded, but no matter how many people die, once we leave our homes, there's no going back.
+It might seem cold-blooded, but no matter how many people die, once we leave our homes, there's no going back.
 As far as Powell is concerned, his negativity was due to his desire to prod the legislature and executive branch to collaborate in producing more fiscal support and even stimulus.
 We are in interesting times, that the Fed is pushing for debt spending and fiscal profligacy.
 I support this 100%.
-That aside, these two giants along with Druckenmiller and Tepper being bearish have given the market the excuse to sell, but I don’t think it will sell too hard unless there's new negative news.
+That aside, these two giants along with Druckenmiller and Tepper being bearish have given the market the excuse to sell, but I don't think it will sell too hard unless there's new negative news.

 So what to buy?

 Look, if making a decision on what to buy is holding you back from buying, buy some ETFs.
 I would consider just accumulating the QQQ.
 I think the FANG names are pretty fully valued so how about the semiconductor ETFs SMH or the XSD, or the biotech ETF like the XBI or the IBB?
-If you twist my arm the big tech names I like are Amazon (AMZN), Alphabet (NASDAQ:GOOG) (GOOGL), and Microsoft (MSFT).
-There are a ton of smaller tech names like Bill.com (BILL), Docusign (DOCU), Workday (WDAY), Okta (OKTA), Twilio (TWLO).
-I think Uber (UBER) if they buy Grubhup (GRUB) would be an interesting buy.
+If you twist my arm the big tech names I like are Amazon (AMZN), Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL), and Microsoft (MSFT).
+There are a ton of smaller tech names like Bill.com (BILL), DocuSign (DOCU), Workday (WDAY), Okta (OKTA), Twilio (TWLO).
+I think Uber (UBER) if they buy Grubhub (GRUB) would be an interesting buy.
 Of course, you know that I have been accumulating Snapchat (SNAP), Twitter (TWTR), Pinterest (PINS), and Slack (WORK).

 My trades…